Revised on 21 December 2020, 10:05 a.m.

 In October 2018, the then Treasury Board President, the Honourable Scott Brison, tabled draft Regulations in Parliament.
 They were subsequently published without amendment in the Canada Gazette in January 2019, despite the fact that the Commissioner of Official Languages, Raymond Théberge, had identified shortcomings.

-The final version of the Regulations was passed without amendment in June 2019 and published in the Canada Gazette in July 2019.
+The final version of the Regulations was passed with amendment in June 2019 taking into account some of the comments expressed by the stakeholders consulted, and published in the Canada Gazette in July 2019.

 A phased-in approach